pathlib — Object-oriented filesystem paths

 (root / name).rmdir()

-New in version 3.12.
+Added in version 3.12.

 Path.mkdir(mode=0o777, parents=False, exist_ok=False)

 Create a new directory at this given path.
-If mode is given, it is combined with the process’ umask value to determine the file mode and access flags.
+If mode is given, it is combined with the process’s umask value to determine the file mode and access flags.
 If the path already exists, FileExistsError is raised.

 If parents is true, any missing parents of this path are created as needed; they are created with the default permissions without taking mode into account (mimicking the POSIX mkdir -p command).